Phatdat01/MyPersonalProject/README.md

 #Link demo video:
 https://youtu.be/FnbVrZAUPN4

-there is only a few photos can be recognized and the accuracy may not be high.
+there is only a few photos can be recognized and the accuracy may be slow.

 You can check path: ./Tensorflow/workspace/images/train

 #if you wanna run this, you must download: